A New Station in Portland

 A New Station is Critical to Passenger Rail Service Improvement and Growth

 The current Portland Downeaster station at the Portland Transportation Center (PTC) on Thompson’s Point is located on a branch line about 1 mile from the CSX mainline.
-This requires trains (and passengers) travelling between stations north and south of Portland to make time-consuming reverse moves in and out of the station, adding approximately 15 minutes to each trip.
+This requires train passengers travelling between stations north and south of Portland to make time-consuming reverse moves in and out of the station, adding approximately 15 minutes to each trip.
 This extra time makes the Downeaster less competitive than other modes of travel and hinders ridership growth while increasing labor and fuel costs.
-These movements also delay freight and passenger trains on the mainline, limit schedule flexibility, and prevent additional frequencies or future connecting services.
+These movements also delay freight and passenger trains on the mainline, limit schedule flexibility, and prevent additional frequencies or future connecting passenger rail services in the region.
+The 2023 Maine State Rail Plan (MSRP) passenger rail investment program forecasted that the increase in ridership due to travel time reductions through Portland and the relocation of the station to a more walkable location was projected to be 66,000 riders annually.
+The 2025 Mayor’s Institute on City Design (MICD) Case Study: Downeaster Amtrak Station Siting recommended that a “new train station closer to downtown and the city’s employment/medical anchors will be of great benefit to the community in either location”.

 How was the Site Selected